JarKz/dotfiles/config/nvim/README.md

 # Neovim

 The main code/text editor that I mostly use.

-Sometimes I can change configuration for adding minor effects or removing deprecated plugins.
-Also in intervals like 1-3 months I update the configurations to latest plugin standards.
+It's my final neovim configuration and I don't want to change anymore.
+Of course, I can change if one or more plugins breaks or will be deprecateds (i.e. fixing after updating).

 ## Structure